dracory/base/wf/README.md

-# Steps Package
+# WF (Workflow) Package

-The steps package provides a flexible and extensible framework for defining and executing sequential operations in Go.
-It implements a DAG (Directed Acyclic Graph) pattern for managing dependencies between operations.
+The wf package provides a flexible and extensible framework for defining and executing sequential operations in Go.

+The Runnable interface is implemented by the Step, Pipeline, and Dag types.

+The Step type is used for representing a single unit of work that can be executed within a given context and specified data.

+The Pipeline type is used for grouping related runnables and executing them in sequence.

+The Dag (Directed Acyclic Graph) type is used for advanced workflow management with dependencies between runnables.

 ## Key Features

 - **Simple Step Definitions**: Easily define individual operations as reusable steps
 - **Organized Pipelines**: Group related operations into logical pipelines for better maintainability
-- **Flexible Dependencies**: Create complex workflows with step dependencies
+- **Flexible Dependencies**: Create complex workflows with step dependencies using DAG
 - **Cycle Detection**: Automatically detects and prevents circular dependencies
 - **Context Management**: Share data between steps using a context object
 - **Error Handling**: Proper error propagation through the entire workflow